Toolkit for reaching out to your state and local elected leaders

 - I urge you to demonstrate that our community stands with refugees at this time of historic need.

-- I am happy to send an email with the link – which is welcomingrefugees2021.org – who can I send that to?
+- I am happy to send an email with the link – which is welcomingrefugees2022.org – who can I send that to?

 Sample tweet text:

-(3) Last year, the President reduced refugee admissions to a historic low. @xxx, will you take action & urge the administration to welcome refugees this year?
-Sign this letter: welcomingrefugees2021.org #RefugeesWelcome
+(3) President Biden committed to resettling 125,000 refugees in FY 2022. @xxx, will you take action & urge the administration to fulfill its pledge to welcome refugees this year?
+Sign this letter: welcomingrefugees2022.org #RefugeesWelcome

-(5) Our community #WelcomesRefugees.
-I am calling on @XXX to sign on to tell @POTUS that [name of city/state] is ready to do our part to welcome refugees in 2021: welcomingrefugees2021.org
+(4) Our community #WelcomesRefugees.
+I am calling on @XXX to sign on to tell @POTUS that [name of city/state] is ready to do our part to welcome refugees in 2022: welcomingrefugees2022.org

 Graphics to Use: